AllamElsheikh/Alzheimer-s_Memory_Assistant-/README.md

 - Detailed description of the problem
 - Steps to reproduce
-- System information (OS, Python version, GPU)
+- System information (OS, Python version)
 - Error logs or screenshots

 ### 💡 **Feature Requests**